esthercuan/developing-unicorn/README.md

-# developing-unicorn
+# How to become a Unicorn-or how to rock at JS
-A personal curriculum of curated resources to become a better developer
+A curriculum of curated resources to become a better developer.
+What makes this one unique is yet to be decided.